-Re c No VAGO recommendation Department al response Action Completion date 1 DH to revise its critical incident procurement policy so that it ensures value for money, accountability and probity, and includes: accessible information and quidance for staff; and Accept The department to revise its Critical Incident Procurement policy.
-30 Sep 2021 procurement's role in ensuring procurement decisions and record keeping comply with policies and procedures.
-2 DH to provide training and communications for staff so that they follow procurement procedures and: take into account value for money, accountability, and probity in procurement consistently adopt mandatory and minimum recordkeeping maintain transparency and accountability in procurement adhere to contract disclosure requirements; and declare any potential, perceived or actual conflicts of interest when participating in a procurement.
-Accept The department to develop a training and communications strategy for staff to enable them to follow both standard procurement procedures and the critical incident procurement policy.
-28 Feb 2022
+Re c No VAGO recommendation Department al response Action Completion date 1 DH to revise its critical incident procurement policy so that it ensures value for money, accountability and probity, and includes: • accessible information and Accept The department to revise its Critical Incident Procurement policy.
+30 Sep 2021 guidance for staff; and procurement's role in ensuring procurement decisions and record keeping comply with policies and procedures. cc DH to provide training and communications for staff so that they follow procurement procedures and: Accept The department to develop a training and communications strategy for staff to enable them to follow both standard procurement 28 Feb 2022 take into account value for money, accountability, and probity in procurement consistently adopt mandatory and minimum recordkeeping procedures and the critical incident maintain transparency and accountability in procurement procurement policy. adhere to contract disclosure requirements; and declare any potential, perceived or actual conflicts of interest when participating in a procurement.